steffanboodhoo/scheduleSimulation/readme.txt

 basicSimulation 		-	Number of times you want to run the basic simulation feedbackSimulation		- 	Number of times you want to run the feedback simulation modifications = 10		-	Number of times you want to modify the schedules in ONE feedback simulation

+generate schedule based on markov chain use an entire week, per hour basis